arcpublishing/arcpublishing.github.io/docs/examples/search/setup.md

 ### Prequisites

 * An existing account on Arc Publishing
+* Familiarity with ANS
-* Familiarity with ANS, PageBuilder content sources and PageBuilder templates
+* Familiarity with PageBuilder content sources, resolvers and features
 * An Arc Search API Key (see below)

 #### Requesting an API Key